What do they do?

 Also known as:

-Access Services Librarian, Audio Visual Aids Technician (AV Aids Tech), Audio Visual Coordinator (AV Coordinator), Audio Visual Specialist (AV Specialist), Catalog Librarian, Cataloger, Collection Development Librarian, Elementary Librarian, Instruction Librarian, Instructional Technologist, Instructional Technology Specialist, Librarian, Library Media Specialist, Library Services Coordinator, Library Specialist, Media Specialist, Media Technician, Multimedia Services Coordinator, Multimedia Specialist, Reference and Instruction Librarian, Reference Librarian, Research Librarian, School Librarian, Technical Services Librarian, Youth Services Librarian
+Access Services Librarian, Audio Visual Aids Technician (AV Aids Tech), Audio Visual Coordinator (AV Coordinator), Audio Visual Specialist (AV Specialist), Catalog Librarian, Cataloger, Collection Development Librarian, Elementary Librarian, Instruction Librarian, Instructional Technologist, Instructional Technology Specialist, Librarian, Library Media Specialist, Library Services Coordinator, Library Specialist, Media Specialist, Media Technician, Multimedia Services Coordinator, Multimedia Specialist, Reference and Instruction Librarian, Reference Librarian, Research Librarian, School Librarian, Technical Services Librarian, University Librarian, Youth Services Librarian

 Typical Wages